 Once a month during the summer months, the Star Train takes off for an exclusive engagement where visitors get to talk with National Park Interpretative Rangers from Great Basin National Park about the night skies.

-Rangers will test your knowledge of astronomy, and point out constellations, stars, planets, and even the milky way!
+Rangers will test your knowledge of astronomy and point out constellations, stars, planets, and even the Milky Way!

-The highlight of the trip is stepping off the train onto a platform lit up with red lanterns with telescopes set up by the park rangers as visitors get to take their turn looking through them.
+The highlight of the trip is stepping off the train onto a platform lit up with red lanterns with telescopes set up by the park rangers as visitors take their turn looking through them.

 Before you know it, it will be time to board the train and head back to the Ely train station.